 on the streets.

-I fully expect 60 Days on the Streets to court controversy, but the claims made are underpinned factually.
+I fully expected 60 Days on the Streets to court controversy, but the claims made are underpinned factually.
 And I’m extremely proud to be involved in something that’s brave and honest.
-This series will challenge opinions and subvert untruths about homelessness, whilst also painting a true picture of the realities faced by so many vulnerable people around the U.K.
+This series challenges opinions and subverts untruths about homelessness, whilst also painting a true picture of the realities faced by so many vulnerable people around the U.K.

-Episode 1 of ’60 Days on the Streets’ is on Thursday 14th March on Channel 4 at 9pm.
-A co-production by Boundless & Motion Content Group.
+’60 Days on the Streets’ aired on Channel 4 and was a co-production by Boundless & Motion Content Group.